-One aspect of the gut is what’s known as the ‘microbiome.’
-It’s used to refer to the trillions of microorganisms that live inside of our bodies.
+One aspect of the gut is what’s known as the “microbiome,” comprised of the trillions of microorganisms that live inside of our bodies.
 Vital to our overall health, the microbiome produces critical nutrients, keeps our gut tissues healthy, protects us from cancer, turns genes on and off, and more.
-Studies have also shown that they play an important role in various other diseases, from liver and bowel diseases to diabetes and several autoimmune diseases.
+Studies have also shown that they play an important role in various other diseases, from liver and bowel diseases to diabetes and several autoimmune disorders.

 Where do plant foods come in?
 Well, studies have confirmed that plant foods help shape a healthy intestinal microbiome.
 This is just another reason (out of many) why scientists and health professionals are becoming big advocates of plant-based diets.
-The fibre found in plant foods actually helps promote the good bacteria that’s needed in our guts.
-When your fibre comes from dairy, eggs and meat, this can help foster the growth of disease-causing bacteria.
+The fibre found in plant foods helps promote the good bacteria that’s needed in our guts.
+Dairy, eggs, and meat, on the other hand, help foster the growth of disease-causing bacteria.

 “Landmark studies have shown that when omnivores eat choline or carnitine (found in meat, poultry, seafood, eggs, and dairy), gut bacteria make a substance that is converted by our liver to a toxic product called TMAO.
 TMAO leads to worsening cholesterol plaques in our blood vessels and escalates the risk of heart attack and stroke.